 MUST-TRY ITALIAN DISHES, DRINKS, AND SNACKS

 Food in Italy is like a great conquest.
 The challenge is in being able to try all the must-eat foods within 2 weeks in Italy.
-Indeed, a country that is known for its culinary history requires that you taste as much as it can offer.
+Indeed, a country known for its culinary history requires you to taste as much as it can offer.

 Probably the single dish that unifies and represents Italy as a country to the world, Pizza is easy, cheap, and very filling.
 This is probably why it easily grew in popularity in other parts of the world.